ArmA3Cowboy/Fixit/README.md

 # NPC-Vehicle-Repair-System
 RP Standalone script to spawn NPC to drive to player and repair their vehicle!

--- REMEMBER TO CHANGE THE FOLDER NAME AFTER YOU UNZIP IT TO: Fixit

-Add to your server >resources>Fixit
+Add folder to your server > resources> Fixit

 Make sure you 'start Fixit' in your resourcees.cfg